Nirma/UIDeviceComplete/README.md

 # Intro
-`UIDeviceComplete` is an iOS library intended to be a collection of extensions to `UIDevice` that provide functionality that `UIDevice` currently lacks like determining which iOS device you have (i.e iPhone SE, iPad Pro, iPhone7 etc)
+`UIDeviceComplete` is an iOS library intended to be a collection of extensions to `UIDevice` that provide functionality that `UIDevice` currently lacks like determining which iOS device you have (i.e iPhone SE, iPad Pro, iPhone7 etc) or determining the screen size of the device in inches.

 # Features
 - [x] Detect specific device like iPhone 7, iPhone SE or iPad Pro